 In the research plan (item 4.3 ‘Open science’), the applicant must briefly describe the key aspects of data management and openness.
 Funded projects are requested to submit a full data management plan after the funding decision has been made.
 The plan must be submitted before the applicant and the site of research can confirm receipt of funding.

 The data shall be made open access via a national or international archive or storage service that is important for the research organisation or discipline in question.
 The research project concerned and the publisher of the data must ensure that publishing the data will not be in breach of the Finnish Act on the Openness of Government Activities, the Finnish Data Protection Act or the Finnish Copyright Act.
 When making data openly available, the parties involves must also consider licensing issues.
 If the research data cannot be made openly available, the metadata must be stored in a Finnish or international data finder.

 The costs associated with storing and sharing research data and material are regarded as overheads for the project’s host organisation, but they may also be legitimately accepted as research costs to be covered with Research Council research funding.
 If a project is focused, for instance, on the processing of large amounts of data, or if the processing of the project’s data requires exceptionally much work or time, the researcher may apply for funding for salary costs related to the data processing.
 In this case, a researcher whose working hours are spent on data management and processing may be hired to the project.
 This may be taken into accounted in the direct research costs.
 This exceptional need must be mentioned when justifying the research costs.

 Openness of research methods

-The Academy requires open access to research methods where possible.
+The Research Council requires open access to research methods where possible.
 Enabling open access to research methods depends not only on the method itself but also on the practices of the discipline in question.
-The Academy has as yet no guidance on the implementation of open access to research methods.
+The Research Council has as yet no guidance on the implementation of open access to research methods.
 However, reliably implemented open access to methods can be taken into account in the review and decision-making as factors that improve the quality of the application.